 These easy no-bake Chocolate Peanut Butter Energy Bites are healthy snacks disguised as dessert.
+Homemade oatmeal energy balls can be whipped up in just 5 minutes!
 Make a batch today to enjoy all week!

 These Easy Chocolate Peanut Butter Energy Bites taste a whole lot like no-bake cookies, and my kids (and I) aren't at all sad about it.
 These are great to make on your meal prep day (along with some snacks in a jar) and keep in the fridge.
 Then you can pull them out when you need a little something sweet or when the kids get home from school.
 Who doesn't like no-bake cookies for a snack?

 I love to keep a batch of these in the fridge and this Easy Chocolate Peanut Butter Energy Balls recipe is the favorite of my three-year-old.
 He's one that gets "hangry" really quickly, so I love having these on hand.
 It helps to get us through the after-nap hump and then again before dinner when he's starving and about to start screaming and I'm 25 minutes away from dinner on the table.
 They make great on-the-go snacks, pack well in lunches, and are perfect post-workout when you need a little something to keep moving.
 We love them!
 I can't wait for you to make these!
 I'd love to hear how it goes.

 I used the organic natural peanut butter from Costco; we love it!
 You can use any natural peanut butter for this recipe.
 If you use more traditional peanut butter, you might need to increase the amount by a few tablespoons or add a bit more honey so that they stick together.
 Natural peanut butter has a bit more moisture in it than traditional peanut butter, which helps this recipe form into balls.
 I'm confident you could use another nut or seed butter in this if you need to, though it will affect the taste.

 What kind of coconut flakes should I use?